 More experienced users may also view the information in the County's interactive GIS.
-The County's interactive GIS also contains the maps which were prepared in the early 1970s by the U. S. Army Corps of Engineers that shows the areas of Kern County which could be affected should the dam fail on Lake Isabella, Jacobsen Lake in the Cummings Valley area and Berrenda Mesa Lake north of Lost Hills.
+The County's interactive GIS also contains the buying viagra in uk shops maps which were prepared in the early 1970s by the U. S. Army Corps of Engineers that shows the areas of Kern County which could be affected should the dam fail on Lake Isabella, Jacobsen Lake in the Cummings Valley area and Berrenda Mesa Lake north of Lost Hills.

 The Isabella Dam Failure Evacuation Plan provides the basic framework for response to an actual or potential failure of the Lake Isabella Dam.
 The plan supplements the Kern County/Operational Area and City of Bakersfield Emergency Operations Plans (EOPs) and will be implemented in conjunction with those EOPs.

 Extensive research concerning hurricane-related evacuations indicates that for the evacuation of communities to be effective, residents must know which areas are at risk and must be persuaded to leave; the evacuation must commence prior to arrival of the threat; and transportation resources must be sufficient to move evacuees to safe areas.

 When determining if people will evacuate, three factors are key:

 Aggressively communicating the evacuation recommendation tends to produce the cialis prescription america desired action, although dissemination of the warning via the media is not usually sufficient.
 The best way to alert the public is for officials to go door-to-door.
 The second best method is to drive through neighborhoods announcing the evacuation recommendation over vehicle-mounted public address systems.

 This plan calls for emergency notification information to be widely disseminated via all available means, including: